 In Florida, financial crimes are treated seriously.
 With recent technological advances and current economic changes, instances of bank fraud are more common than ever before.
-Bank fraud is defined as the execution of an action which defrauds a financial institution. it is a federal criminal offense and may carry very severe penalties.
-These penalties could include prison sentences lasting several years or even decades, as well as fines that may reach $1 million.
-If you have been accused of – or believe that you may face allegations of – bank fraud in Hillsborough County, retaining a Tampa bank fraud attorney is critical.
-Joffe Law, P.A. has an extensive team of dedicated federal criminal attorneys who are familiar with the complexities that surround cases involving financial fraud.

-How is federal bank fraud proven?

-To be convicted of federal bank fraud in Florida, prosecutors must prove:

-- Fraudulent pretenses: It must be shown that the defendant either attempted to successfully execute or successfully executed a scheme designed to intentionally defraud a financial institution for monetary gain or to gain other assets like property or other valuable materials.

-Output | In Florida, financial crimes are treated seriously.
-With recent technological advances and current economic changes, instances of bank fraud are more common than ever before.
 It’s defined as the execution of an action which defrauds a financial institution. it is a federal criminal offense and may carry very severe penalties.
 These penalties could include prison sentences lasting several years or even decades, as well as fines that may reach $1 million.
 If you have been accused of – or believe that you may face allegations of – this type of fraud in Hillsborough County, retaining a Tampa bank fraud attorney immediately is critical.
 Joffe Law, P.A. has an extensive team of dedicated federal criminal attorneys who are familiar with the complexities that surround cases involving financial fraud.

 How is federal bank fraud proven?

 To be convicted of federal bank fraud in Florida, prosecutors must prove:

 - Fraudulent pretenses: It must be shown that the defendant either attempted to successfully execute or successfully executed a scheme designed to intentionally defraud a financial institution for monetary gain or to gain other assets like property or other valuable materials.